docutag/hotnote/README.md

 ### Unsaved Changes

-hotNote intelligently manages unsaved changes:
+hotnote intelligently manages unsaved changes:
 - Files with unsaved changes show a **dot indicator (•)** next to their name
 - The dot appears in both the breadcrumb and the file list
 - When you navigate away from a file with unsaved changes, they're stored in browser storage